That Extra She

 Days turned into months and Nandita's health did not seem to get better.
 She has been getting into depression and anxiety.
 Day by day, Punit was trying his best to keep her happy but Nandita thought that Punit is cheating on her and that is the sole reason, he is trying to be extra nice to her.

-Twenty minutes later, she found herself crying in fetal position.
+Twenty minutes later, she found herself crying in a fetal position.
 She was shattered.
 She was broken.
 She cried uncontrollably that day.
-Few minutes later, she went to the washroom but as she did not have her lunch and was under emotional turmoil, she felt weak and fell crashing against the wall and hurt herself.
+A few minutes later, she went to the washroom but as she did not have her lunch and was under emotional turmoil, she felt weak and fell crashing against the wall and hurt herself.

 Suddenly, her phone rang and she saw Punit calling.
 Nandita was back to reality again and received his call.

 “I know you are angry.”

 “Bye!” and Nandita hung up.
 She still could not forgive Punit for cheating on her.

 Punit got worried and came early from Office.

 Punit was somewhat used to this tone of his wife.
 He could not even share why he could not receive her call.
 He refrained himself from sharing any work-related matters with her.
 He knew how career-oriented his wife was.
 She aspired to complete her executive MBA in HR from any of the leading B-schools after 5 years completion of her career in IT.
 But towards the end of almost four years completion and just after marriage, she was not able to lead a balanced life.
 Moreover, increasing workload, high stress and lack of appreciation were making her lose interest in the job.
 She thought of quitting this job and wanted to make a move.
 She was trying to get a switch with better hike and opportunities.
 But her stars were not favoring her.
 Tired of increasing workload and rejections in interviews, she finally thought of quitting the job and started her preparations for MBA entrance examinations.
 But leaving a job can get you landed up into depression soon.
 For the first few days,